daryamisiulia/data_science_portfolio/R Dashboard Panel/README.md

-# Shiny Dashboard with EDA and liner regression
+# Shiny Dashboard with EDA and Liner regression

 This folder contains code and data for the my dashboard project in R.